 The first step in controlling ants in and around your home is to know what type of ant it is.
 This is important because baits are generally the best option for control, but different ants have different food preferences.
 Additionally, some ants rarely enter homes or only do so singly, so placing bait inside will do little to get rid of ants that are living outdoors.

-In addition to a number of articles linked below, the University of Wisconsin has created a comprehensive, easy-to-read table, know your ants, that provides identification and specific control strategies for some of the most common ants, including:
+In addition to several articles linked below, the University of Wisconsin has created a comprehensive, easy-to-read table, know your ants, that provides identification and specific control strategies for some of the most common ants, including: